davebirr/Fabrikam-Project/workshops/cs-agent-a-thon/challenges/01-beginner/partial-solution.md

 ### **If You're Ready to See the Full Solution:**

 The [full-solution.md](./full-solution.md) contains:
-- ✅ Complete system prompt (word-for-word)
+- ✅ Complete instructions (word-for-word)
 - ✅ All 4 conversation examples with annotations
 - ✅ Exact MCP tool configuration
 - ✅ Troubleshooting for common issues